AcubeSAT/ecss-services/docs/index.md

 ## How to read this documentation

 This documentation contains the technical documentation for the implementation of the ECSS documentation.
-For a description of the requirement see [version A](https://ecss.nl/standard/ecss-e-70-41a-ground-systems-and-operations-telemetry-and-telecommand-packet-utilization/) and [version C](https://ecss.nl/standard/ecss-e-st-70-41c-space-engineering-telemetry-and-telecommand-packet-utilization-15-april-2016/) of the standard.
+For a description of the requirements see [version A](https://ecss.nl/standard/ecss-e-70-41a-ground-systems-and-operations-telemetry-and-telecommand-packet-utilization/) and [version C](https://ecss.nl/standard/ecss-e-st-70-41c-space-engineering-telemetry-and-telecommand-packet-utilization-15-april-2016/) of the standard.

 To get into the documentation you can read:
 1. A list of [pages](pages.html) that contain generic information on the philosophy, design and usage of the services